-Ideally, you could spend a week exploring the city, but since you’re here, I assume you don’t have that kind of time, so I’ve made this perfect Florence itinerary so you can get the most out of Florence in 2 days.
+Ideally, you could make your Florence itinerary last for a week, but since you’re here, I assume you don’t have that kind of time.
+That’s why I’ve made this perfect Florence 2-day itinerary so you can get the most out of your trip.

 Disclosure: This post may contain affiliate links.
 That means that if you make a purchase through one of those links, I will get a small commission at no extra cost to you.

-How to get to Florence
+How to get to Florence for a weekend